HarshadNarayane/Gridx/Gridx-v1.3.0-Release-Notes.md

 * Module-Set declaration

 ## Minor Improvements:
 * Removed gridx/resources/Gridx_rtl.css and gridx/resources/claro/Gridx_rtl.css.
-Only one css file is needed, rlt support is already built in it.
+Only one css file is needed (a.k.a gridx/resources/claro/Gridx.css), rlt support is already built in it.
 * Sync cache is loaded by default.
 No need to declare `cacheClass:Sync` anymore.

 ## Refactored Features: